muhajirdev/gatsby-plugin-tailwindcss/README.md

 ```
 It will add `tailwind.js` to your root project

-Add the plugin to your gatsby-config.js.
+Add this plugin to your gatsby-config.js.

 ```
 module.exports = {